adriancooney/console.image/README.md

 		}
 	}

 The code above formats the inputted style.
-We can see the the inspector takes the inputted style and test's on a buffer element to validate them.
+We can see the the inspector takes the inputted style and tests it on a buffer element to validate them.
 It then takes the validated styles and checks to see if they're whitelisted, if they pass, they're put in the `currentStyle` object.
 As you can see, this shatters any dreams of setting widths, heights or animations.
 Bastards but entirely understandable.
-This method creates a problem with the `background-repeat` property which will be explained after you take a gawk at the code below.
+Unfortunately this method creates a problem with the `background-repeat` property which will be explained after you take a gawk at the code below.

 	function append(a, b)
 	{